 MILLENNIALS RISING: WHAT’S NEXT FOR SUSTAINABILITY?

-For the social enterprise community, we are living in promising yet turbulent times.
-Never has there been such interest in harnessing innovation to solve social problems; never have the problems been more complex or challenging.
+We are living in promising but turbulent times.
+Never before has there been such interest in harnessing innovation to find sustainable solutions for communities and the environment, but never have the problems been more urgent, complex or challenging.

-While the ‘today’ of social enterprise holds such promise, what can be done to ensure that the ‘tomorrow’ of social enterprise realizes its potential?
-What can be done to sustain interest in solving social causes, sustain funding for these efforts, and sustain the pipeline of social entrepreneurs leading the charge?
+While more business leaders are pursuing sustainable strategies, what can be done to accelerate this change and harness the talents of millennials as future sustainable leaders to ensure they realize this potential?
+What can be done to sustain interest in solving social and environmental issues, sustain funding for these efforts, and sustain the pipeline of social entrepreneurs leading these changes?

-Join us at the Columbia Business School 2014 Social Enterprise Conference and help spark the conversation on driving sustainable change beyond the new millennium:
+Join us at the 2014 Social Enterprise Conference by Columbia Business School and help spark the conversation on driving sustainable change beyond the new millennium:

 - Sustainable Practices: How are companies successfully ingraining sustainability into the development of their corporate strategy and business practices?

-- Sustainable Financial Models: What are the challenges to harnessing the power of capital markets to create valuable impact for the global community and environment?
+- Sustainable Financial Models: What are the challenges to harnessing the power of capital markets to create sustainable impact for the global community and environment?

-- Sustainable Behaviors: How can design thinking, new behavioral models, and socially-conscious marketing create the right incentives for lasting structural, social changes?
+- Sustainable Behaviors: How can design thinking, new behavioral models, and socially-conscious marketing create the right incentives for lasting structural and systems-wide changes?